 (Letters denoted by a,b,c,d,e,f,g signifies the values are statistically significant)

 Higher Cutch and Katha in ST-1 may be because of superior genotype, favourable environment conditions and interaction of both.
-Similarly, Catechin (%) in katha is high in ST-2 than ST-1 as the synthesis of catechin may be more favoured by the genetical trait of the tree.
+Similarly, Catechin (%) in katha is high in ST-2 than ST-1 as the synthesis of catechin may be more favored by the genetical trait of the tree.
 However, Catechin yield from Katha and Catechin (%) in sawdust is higher in ST- 2 because of multiplicative effect of Katha yield and Catechin (%) in katha.
 The mean cutch and katha content estimated in our experiment found to be 9.646% and 5.38 % (Calculated from Table-2) which is in close agreement with the values estimated by Luna et al. (2009).
-The catechin % in katha found under this investigation varies from 15.935% - 33.640% with average value 22.828 % (Table-2) which is nearly equal to the Catechin (20-25 %) in katha estimated by Sharma et al. (2021).
+The catechin % in katha found under this investigation varies from 15.93% - 33.64% with average value 22.83% (Table-2) which is nearly equal to the Catechin (20-25 %) in katha estimated by Sharma et al. (2021).

 Changes in Katha, Cutch and Catechin Content (%) from stored Senegalia catechu wood